Posted on Oct. 25th, 2018, | By Candy, WayKen Project Manager

 Aluminum injection molds are manufactured from aluminum blanks by using CNC machining and finishing operations.
 In some cases, additional Electrical Discharge Machining (EDM) is required in cases, where cavities must have sharp corners unobtainable by milling.
 In general, the processing is mainly mechanical, no thermal processing is needed and almost no specialized tooling is required.
 An average aluminum cavity is made in 10-15 days.

-Robustness is basically the amount of parts a mold can produce before it becomes too worn.
+Robustness is basically the number of parts a mold can produce before it becomes too worn.
 An important parameter to consider if you are manufacturing a batch of products.

 Steel injection molds are hardened with heat treatment and are specifically designed to last.
 They have a minimum amount of joints and are made of the most durable steel.
 That is why they last for millions of parts.